raza23/pfwtfp-reading-object-oriented-code-atl-web-042219-gap/README.md

 end
 ```

-Instance and class variables, while not explicitly passed in as an argument, can
+Instance and class variables, while not explicitly passed in as an argument to the method, can
-often be considered inputs in our process - unless they are being initialized,
+often be considered inputs in our process.
+Methods in the class have "free"
-methods using these values are accessing and possibly changing existing values.
+access to the instance variables, so it's useful to treat them as "invisible"
+inputs.

 Equally, instance and class variables are often part of the 'output', the result
 of methods.
 In `change_name`, for instance, `@first_name` and `@last_name` are